 The June 7th, 2016 election is the California presidential primary, but it will also include other federal, state, and local elections, as well as ballot measures.
 The next one after this will be the general election on Tuesday, November 8, 2016.
-You will have to re-register if you change addresses (or even just mailbox numbers) from between the primary and general elections, but SOVAC will be there to help!
+You will have to re-register if you change your address (including your mailbox number), your name, or your party preference between the primary and general elections, but SOVAC will be there to help!

 15. Where do I go to vote?

 If you’re living on-campus, your polling place location is determined by your college of residence (based on your mailbox number provided when you registered to vote).
 They will be posted online and on-campus, as they may have changed from the previous elections.

 Provisional Voting and Absentee @ Red Shoe Room, Sun God Lounge, 2nd Floor of Price Center (PC)

 Revelle @ Bear Room, Sun God Lounge, 2nd Floor of Price Center (PC) (2014) ; Why Not Here?
 Lounge (2012)

 The Village @ Building 2 Conference Room

 View UCSD map here: